MichaelABryant/portfolio/README.md

 - Created a convolution neural network to classify photos of birds based on species using 39364 photos and 275 species
 - Selected pre-trained model for transfer learning based on initial performance
 - Hyperparameter tuned the selected model and modified model architecture to increase accuracy to 95.2%
-- Example application: predictive model can be used for a phone app to analyze a user taken photo of a bird and output a prediction of the species
+- Example application: predictive model can be used for a phone app to analyze a users photos of birds and output predictions of the species

 <img src="Images/birds-classification.jpg">